-Description: This native annual plant is about 1' tall, branching occasionally at the base and along the stems.
+Description: This plant is a summer annual about 1' tall that branches occasionally at its base and along its stems.
 Sometimes the lower stems sprawl along the ground.
-These stems are round and covered with white hairs.
-They often become reddish brown as they mature.
+These stems are round and covered with white hairs; they often become reddish brown as they mature.
 The opposite leaves are about 3" long and across.
-They are palmate, having 3-9 primary lobes.
-Their margins have coarse, but widely spaced teeth, or additional secondary lobes.
+These leaves are palmate, having 3-9 primary lobes, while their margins have coarse, but widely spaced teeth, or additional secondary lobes.
 The leaves often have a greyish green appearance because of a fine pubescence.
-Their petioles are usually long and hairy.
-The flowers occur on short pedicels in small clusters.
-They are about 1/3" across, and have 5 petals.
-Their color varies from dull white to light pink.
-The dull green sepals are lanceolate with elongated tips, and nearly as long as the petals.
-The blooming period occurs from early to late summer, and lasts about a month.
+The petioles are usually long and hairy.
+The flowers occur on very short pedicels in tight clusters; they are up to 1/3" (8 mm.) across.
+The flowers have 5 petals that are dull white to light pink, and 5 dull green sepals that are lanceolate with elongated tips.
+The sepals are nearly as long as the petals.
+The blooming period occurs from early to mid-summer, lasting about a month.
 There is no noticeable floral scent.
 The seeds develop within a long narrow beak about 1" long, hence the common name of this plant.
 Eventually this beak splits open and flings the seeds.
 The surface of the seeds is finely reticulated.
-The root system consists of a central taproot.
+The root system consists of a taproot.

 Cultivation: The preference is full or partial sun, and dry conditions.
 The Carolina Cranesbill prefers poor soil that is gravelly, sandy, or contains hardpan clay, as this reduces competition from other plants.
 It develops rapidly from seed and may reseed itself aggressively in sterile areas with little vegetation.
 Soil with a high pH is tolerated.